dorogoy/Woffu-Autosign/README.md

 This command will ask your username and password.
 After that, you'll toggle your sign status.

-You can also use an .env file with environment variables (dotenv) to avoid being asked everytime.
+You can also use environment variables to avoid being asked everytime.
 Ex:

 ```bash
 WOFFU_USER=your@domain.com